As riders, we can get pretty hard on ourselves and it is often easier to remember the failures instead of focusing on the wins.

 In the equestrian sport we can be fit and healthy and the horse goes lame the day before the comp and it is all over red rover.
 Or the rider has had the perfect preparation and is prepared only to find the horse becomes spooky and it all goes pear shaped on the day.

-This is tough for kids to deal with.
+This is tough to deal with.
 I have heard many people call this ‘character building’ but sometimes it can also be soul destroying.

-These are the moments when as parents we need to have tools to help our kids pick themselves up again so they can deal with what ever happened in the most positive way.
+These are the moments when we need to have tools to pick ourselves up again so we can deal with what ever happened in the most positive way.

-Since it can be so easy for kids to focusing on all the negative experiences, I find a really good exercise is to encourage them to keep a ‘Great Rides Diary’.
+Since it can be so easy to focusing on all the negative experiences, I find a really good exercise is to keep a ‘Great Rides Diary’.

-This is a journal where they can write down all their good rides, the good lessons and great horse experiences to serve as a memory bank of positive rides.
+This is a journal where you can write down all your 'good rides', the good lessons and great horse experiences to serve as a memory bank of positive rides.

-Then when they have a ‘not so good run’ they can sit down and read through their journal and by remembering all the good rides it will help them to bring their focus back to those rather than getting stuck on the ‘it’s not working’ bandwagon.
+Then when you have a ‘not so good run’ you can sit down and read through your journal and by remembering all the good rides it will help you to bring your focus back to those rather than getting stuck on the ‘it’s not working’ bandwagon.

-This is such a great way to teach your kids powerful exercises in an area where they are passionate in which hopefully means that they will do them.
+This is such a great way to empower yourself in an area where you are passionate.

-Encourage your kids to write some notes after every ride.
-This is a great way to practice to find something good in every ride.
+Write some notes after every ride.
+This is a great way to teach yourself to find something good in every ride.
 It doesn’t have to be an essay; it can simply be one or two sentences.

-When reflecting with them on the last season, (this can be a season of lessons, pony club or recreational riding too; it doesn’t have to be competitions) take some time to reflect on all the positive things that happened.
+When reflecting on the last season, (this can be a season of lessons, club or recreational riding too; it doesn’t have to be competitions) take some time to reflect on all the positive things that happened.

 - What went well

-- What Goals they have already ticked off
+- What Goals you have already ticked off

-- What they can do different next season
+- What you can do different next season

-- What realistic and specific Goals do they want to set for the next season
+- What realistic and specific Goals do you want to set for the next season

 And finally and most important of all

-- Tell your kids to pat themselves on their back and be proud of how far they have come already
+- Pat yourself on the back and be proud of how far you have come already

-- And remind them that the reason they started riding in the first place was because they loved horses.
+- And remember that the reason you started riding in the first place was because you loved horses.